 Her recipe is from the Women’s Division of Federated Farmers of New Zealand Cookery Book.
 I was just five when it came out, brand spanking new in 1965.
 It’s faded and stained, but is the go-to-source when bottling, cooking or baking.

-But the one recipe I always return to is Tauhei pikelets.
+The one recipe I always return to is Tauhei pikelets.
 Possibly because Tauhei is just down the road, but probably because these never fail to rise and are light as air and taste grand.

 They take minutes to whip up, and are perfect for when friends drop by.
 One tip from Gwen – once you’ve made your pikelet mix, don’t stir it.
 Carefully take spoonfuls out, trying to disturb the mixture as little as possible.
 I pop my finished pikelets on to a bit of paper towel before transferring.